CAROL EDGEMON HIPPERSON is the author of The Belly Gunner, an eyewitness account of

 In

-Radioman is a selection of the History Book Club, the
+Radioman was a selection of the History Book Club, the

 Military Book Club, and Book of the Month Club II (BOMC2).
 It has also been named to the list of